Oct 21 2013

 How many of us get a rash from poison ivy?
 (Raise your hands.)

 It looks like the vast majority of us are allergic to it while some are not sure.

 I know only one person who’s immune to poison ivy.
 The rest of us get a rash, mild to severe, or avoid the plant so carefully that we haven’t tested the limits recently.

-Birds aren’t just immune to poison ivy’s itchy oils — they eat its berries.
+Birds are not only immune to poison ivy’s itchy oils — they eat its berries.

-Above, a migrating yellow-rumped warbler (Setophaga coronata) inspects a cluster of poison ivy berries.
-Below, he’s ready to swallow one.
+Here, a migrating yellow-rumped warbler (Setophaga coronata) inspects a cluster of poison ivy berries, and then he swallows one.

 It makes my throat itch to think about it.